 Finger Picks by Landis Studios

 We now offer premium, heavy-gauge finger picks handcrafted by Landis Studios!
-Each pick is made of silver or nickel.
+Each pick is made of sterling silver.

 Try a pair of Landis Picks RISK FREE – If you don't like your finger picks, you can return for full refund of your purchase price!

-1. Is there sizing required or are they adjustable?
+2. Is there sizing required on the standard finger picks or are they adjustable?